neural-computing/INM427-neural-computing-coursework/report/report.md

 At this point, k-fold cross validation was leveraged instead of randomly generating test/train splits. "k" was set to 5 effectively delivering 80% of the dataset for training and 20% for testing within an particular fold.
 Cross-validation is especially useful to get a better understanding of how well the data models remain unbiased and generalise in the case of relatively small datasets - the original dataset has ~1000 rows.
 This is because when selecting a small number samples from a dataset, we cannot reliably trust that the resulting collection contains the same distributions/patterns as the original dataset.

 The test accuracy over each of the "k" folds was then averaged to determine the overall test accuracy allowing an optimal set of hyper-parameters for each model to then be selected.

-To evaluate the performance of the trained models against the test set confusion matrices were plotted.
-As an additional step the precision for the legitimate class was taken as an optimising metric
+To evaluate the performance of the trained models against the test set, confusion matrices were plotted.
+These provide a simple visual breakdown of the classifiers performance.
+Additionally metrics of precision and recall can be used to understand the classifiers accuracy with respect to particular class an well as it's sensitivity (true-positive rate).

 ...
 MOVE DISCUSSION TO THIS SECTION ... .